 The individual in this example would need to eat 83 grams of fat daily.

-Simply put carbohydrates are sugar, eating a spoon full of sugar or eating a piece of bread will have the same end result.
-No matter what type of carbohydrate you eat, your body will eventually break it down into glucose other wise known as sugar.
+Simply put, carbohydrates are sugar; eating a spoon full of sugar or eating a piece of bread will have the same result.
+No matter what type of carbohydrate you eat, your body will eventually break it down into glucose, otherwise known as sugar.

-When you search carbs on the web you’re going to find articles that use words like monosaccharides, oligosaccharides, polysaccharides.
-Which are long fancy words for different types of carbs.
+When you search carbs on the web, you’re going to find articles that use words like monosaccharides, oligosaccharides, and polysaccharides, which are long fancy words for different types of carbs.

 I’m not saying this information isn’t valuable.

-If you have diabetes then the glycemic index is very useful If you’re a personal trainer or professional bodybuilder then breaking carbs down using a scientific approach may benefit you.
+If you have diabetes, then the glycemic index is handy.
+If you’re a personal trainer or professional bodybuilder, then breaking carbs down using a scientific approach may benefit you.